‘Roseanne’ Spin-Off Reportedly To Be Announced Very Soon

 Roseanne Barr later apologized again, and revealed that she had “begged” ABC not to cancel the series, adding that she felt terrible for costing the cast and crew their jobs due to what she deemed a bad joke.

-However, Roseanne’s co-stars were not surprised that her comments had gotten her in to some sort of scandal.
+However, Roseanne’s co-stars were not surprised that her comments had gotten her into some sort of scandal.
 Sources revealed to People Magazine that the stars of the show had a “feeling” something was going to happen due to Barr’s habit of making controversial comments.

 “Everyone is upset for the cast and the crew, but there was always a feeling that something was going to happen.
 There was always a heightened awareness with her and we were always on edge about her going off track.”

-As previously reported by the Inquisitr, Sara Gilbert, spoke publicly about Roseanne‘s cancellation during The Talk on Monday, saying, “This has been a very difficult week.
+As previously reported by the Inquisitr, Sara Gilbert spoke publicly about Roseanne‘s cancellation during The Talk on Monday, saying, “This has been a very difficult week.
 A lot of people have been hurt by this.
 I will say I’m proud of the show we made.
 This show has always been about diversity, love and inclusion.
 And it’s sad to see it end in this way.”

 ABC has yet to comment on the Roseanne spin-off speculation.